MarcosKlender/WarpPortfolio/src/content/index.md

 title: "/marcosklender"
 ---

-## About me
+## about me

-Welcome to my Warp Portfolio, my name is **Klender Carrasco**.
+Welcome to my Warp Portfolio!
+My name is **Klender Carrasco**.

-I'm a versatile software engineer with more than 7 years of experience, including mobile development, front-end and back-end web development, and database management.
-Committed to delivering high-quality and customized solutions.
-Driven by a positive attitude, strong work ethic, and professional integrity.
+I'm a versatile software engineer with over 7 years of experience, specializing in mobile development, front-end and back-end web development, and database management.
+I am committed to delivering high-quality, tailored solutions and am driven by a positive attitude, strong work ethic, and professional integrity.

-## Education

-Master's Degree in Software Engineering and IT Systems (2024 - 2025)

-**Universidad Internacional de La Rioja (UNIR)**

-Systems and Computer Engineer (2014 - 2018)

-**Pontificia Universidad Católica del Ecuador (PUCE)**
+I hold a degree in Systems and Computer Engineering and am currently pursuing a Master’s Degree in Software Engineering and IT Systems (2025), further deepening my expertise and refining my skills to deliver cutting-edge, customized solutions.